touseef30/Quiz-App/README.txt

 python manage.py runserver

 After that your server will be ready and then whatever your localhost will be you can check the functionality by putting '/admin' in the URL.

 And you can also check these API's throught the postman.
-You can import
+For that you have to import the .json collection file (given in the repository) into your postman app.

+You have first sign up/log in and then you can use that generated token everywhere.